magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 At the break, she approached.
 “Do you still teach improv?
 It seems this class is for children now.”

 “Not many adults come anymore,” Catherine said gently.
 “The economy is harsh, companies demand more.
 Grown-ups don’t have time.
 But for immigrant children, drama helps them learn English.
-That’s what I teach nowadays.”
+This is what I teach nowadays.”

 A shadow crossed Lucy’s face.